Phillip-Generation/flx1-js-5-debrief/README.md

  1. Allows users to enter names into a text box.
  2. Allows users the enter the number of random names they want into a text box.
- 3. A `Generate Random Names` button that intiates the randomization of the name in the text box.
+ 3. A `Generate Random Names` button that intiates the randomization of the names in the text box.
  4. The selected random names are displayed to the browser.
  5. Each time the `Generate Random Names` button is pressed, the previous names should be cleared, and a new selection of names should appear (instead of the new selection adding the prior list).
  5. The application should make sure that number entered by the user does not exceed the amount of names entered for randomization.